choulab/lab-website/content/authors/shruti/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "ryan.clee@mail.utoronto.ca"
+email:

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Alumni
+- Researchers
 ---

-Ryan Lee is a PhD candidate at Institute of Biomaterials and Biomedical Engineering at the University of Toronto.
-His research interests include DNA nanotechnology, machine learning and neuroscience. <br><br> Before joining IBBME, Ryan completed his undergraduate thesis with Dr. Judith Shedden and Dr. Martin von Mohrenschildt and graduated with a BSc in Biology and Psychology at McMaster University.
+Ziji (David) Guo is a first-year PhD student in Biomedical Engineering at the University of Toronto.
+His research focuses on DNA origami.
+He hold a BSc degree in Pharmacology at the University of Toronto, completed projects under Dr. Roger McIntyre and Dr. Leonardo Salmena.
+He earned his Master of Health Science degree in Molecular Microbiology and Immunology at Johns Hopkins University, and completed projects under Dr. Alan Scott and Dr. Jennifer Kavran.